asdfghjkl623/EASY-3D/paper.md

 - A viewer that can be used directly to visualize 3D scenes in various formats, which can also be easily extended.
 A handy tool *Mapple* created out of the *Easy3D* library for rendering and processing 3D data.

 *Easy3D* was initially designed with an intention for research and educational purposes, while its wide range of features also enables developing sophisticated 3D applications. *Easy3D* has been widely used by graduate students in courses and research projects and has enabled several scientific publications, e.g., @adtree:2019 and @adqsm:2020.

+# Acknowledgements
+The implementation of *Easy3D* greatly benefited from and was inspired by existing great open-source libraries, such as CGAL [@cgal:2009], libigl [@libigl:2016], and PMP [@pmp:2020]].
+We would like to thank the original authors of these projects for their permissive license terms.
+We also thank the users, contributors, and JOSS reviewers for reporting/fixing bugs, testing, and providing valuable feedback and suggestions.

 # References